-- 2.1 Shoreline Management History: During the period between 1955 and 1970, there was a proliferation of private use of public land by adjacent private landowners.
+2.1 Shoreline Management History: During the period between 1955 and 1970, there was a proliferation of private use of public land by adjacent private landowners.
 The relatively unregulated increase of private facilities and various shoreline use activities resulted in a loss of environmental and aesthetic qualities, as well as a loss of public outdoor recreation opportunities.
 After several years of intense public and political interest, USACE published a new regulation, ER 1130-2-406, on 13 December 1974, titled Lakeshore Management at Civil Works Projects which was republished in October 1990 as Shoreline Management at Civil Works Projects.
 The ER established significant new restrictions on private use of the shoreline at USACE lakes.
 The regulation prohibited the construction of private floating facilities (boathouses) on newly constructed lakes and existing lakes with no boathouses present prior to 13 December 1974.
 Lakes with pre-existing boathouses were required to establish a Lakeshore Management Plan to describe how the shoreline would be managed.
 In order to comply with the requirements of the new ER, a Lakeshore Management Plan was drafted for Whitney Lake.
 Development of this plan included public meetings, workshops, and a lengthy public comment period.
-The final version of the Whitney Lake Lakeshore Management Plan was approved in August 1976. - 2.2 Revision Summary: In 2019, USACE initiated a revision of the 1976 Lakeshore Management Plan.
+The final version of the Whitney Lake Lakeshore Management Plan was approved in August 1976.

+2.2 Revision Summary: In 2019, USACE initiated a revision of the 1976 Lakeshore Management Plan.
 The Lakeshore Management Plan was revised to align with the 2016 Whitney Lake Master Plan, incorporate current terminology (such as "Shoreline Management" instead of "Lakeshore Management") and to insure compliance and compatibility with ER 1130-2-406 and ER 1130-2-540, as well as Fort Worth District policy decisions related to shoreline management.
-The primary reasons for the revision of the Lakeshore Management Plan is to incorporate language that supports the natural resources mission statement to "manage and conserve natural resources consistent with ecosystem management principles" as set forth in ER 1130-2-540, and align the Shoreline Management Plan (SMP) with the 2016 Whitney Lake Master Plan, all while ensuring public participation.
-Appendix H of this plan describes the changes made herein. - 2.3 Public Involvement: The public has been involved in the draft of this SMP through their written comments submitted subsequent to the initial public meeting.
+The primary reasons for the revision of the Lakeshore Management Plan is to incorporate language that supports the natural resources mission statement to "manage and conserve natural resources consistent with ecosystem management principles" as set forth in ER 1130-2-540, and align the SMP with the 2016 Whitney Lake Master Plan, all while ensuring public participation.
+Appendix H of this plan describes the changes made herein.
+In accordance with the National Environmental Protection Act and Engineering Regulation 1130-2-406, an Environmental Assessment (EA) was prepared to evaluate impacts of the proposed action on the human environment.
+The EA and Finding of No Significant Impact (FONSI) are included in the SMP in Appendix I

+2.3 Public Involvement: The public has been involved in the draft of this SMP through their written comments submitted subsequent to the initial public scoping meeting and the final draft release public meeting.
 Approximately 113 people attended the initial public meeting held 15 May 2019 in Whitney, Texas.
 The meeting was followed by a 30-day public comment period, during which 41 individual comments were received.
-A summary of the public comments and USACE response can be found in Appendix G. A second public meeting will occur in February 2020, followed by another 30-day comment period.